laredoza/.NetScaffolder/README.md

 .
 NetScaffolder is used to quickly generate a project from a data model by using easily extendable templates.

-### The default datalayer will consist of the following layers:
+### The default data layers consists of the following:

 - Context ( Entity Framework 6.0 / Entity Framework Core / NHibernate)
 - Repository Layer